 - Develop discussions with performers on a regular basis.

 Relationship management is crucial for a teacher.
-Introduce relationship management with use of various group bonding exercises.
+Introduce relationship management with the use of various group-bonding exercises.
 A teacher can support their team and foster effective group dynamics through relationship management.

 - Identify opportunities to increase harmony among students during the academic year.

 - Develop situations that help enhance group dynamics.
 Introduce activities that promote effective relationships between students.